top of page

 The Board of Directors shall have exclusive jurisdiction of endorsements in the following races: United States House of Representatives, United States Senate, Governor’s Council, County-level offices, and Massachusetts Constitutional offices, including Governor, Lieutenant Governor, Secretary of the Commonwealth, Attorney General, Treasurer and Receiver-General, and Auditor.

-All other offices not subject to the preceding paragraph shall first fall under the jurisdiction of the regional chapter wherein the constituents of the office primarily reside.
-In instances where more than one regional chapter may have jurisdiction, it will be the responsibility of the Executive Committee to determine which chapter or chapters have jurisdiction.
+All other offices not subject to the preceding paragraph shall first fall under the jurisdiction of the region wherein the constituents of the office primarily reside.
+In instances where more than one region may have jurisdiction, jurisdiction will default to the Board of Directors.

-In all non-municipal races, the Board of Directors must first vote to endorse a candidate prior to regional chapters granting an endorsement of their own.
+In all non-municipal races, the Board of Directors must first vote to endorse a candidate prior to regions granting an endorsement of their own.

 Section 4.
 Procedure